ransome1/sleek/README.md

 + [Features](#features)
 + [Used libraries](#used-libraries)

-sleek is an open-source todo app that makes use of the todo.txt format. sleeks GUI is modern and simple but still offers a decent set of functions which help users getting things done. sleek is available as a client for Windows, MacOS and Linux.
+sleek is a free and open-source (FOSS) todo manager that makes use of the todo.txt format. sleeks GUI is modern and simple but still offers a decent set of functions which help users getting things done. sleek is available as a client for Windows, MacOS and Linux.

 Users can add contexts, projects, priorities, due dates, recurrences or threshold dates to their todos.
 These todo.txt attributes can then be used in full-text search, as filters or to group and sort the todo list.